 Dr. Avik Kabessa (Chairman)

 Dr. Avik Kabessa is the pre-eminent leader of the New York City livery industry.
 His tireless efforts to ensure that the livery industry has thrived through both good and bad economic times has lead Dr. Kabessa to become to voice of the most important sector of the private transportation network in the City of New York.
 He was confirmed by Governor David Paterson to serve on the Livery Fund Board and elected by the Board of Directors to be its Chairman.
 Dr. Kabessa has over 25 years of hands on experience in the for-hire transportation business.
 He was instrumental convincing the New York State Legislature of the need to solve the decades old dilemma of whether to provide livery drivers with workers compensation benefits and was a key figure in drafting the legislation that ultimately became Article 6-G of the Executive Law (the "Livery Fund Law").
 In addition to serving as Chairman of the NYILDBF, Dr. Kabessa is also the CEO of Carmel Car and Limousine Service.
 Carmel has been one of the leading providers in ground transportation services in New York City for over 25 years.
+Dr. Kabessa's vast knowledge of the for-hire vehicle industry in New York provides the Fund with unparalleled experience in the industry that the Livery Fund serves.

 Alan Plafker (Treasurer)